-VVCs are assigned to an area of interest or department, which include:
+VVCs are assigned to an area of interest or department.
+VVC Positions for 2022-23 include:

 Social Services – VVC Social Services Associate

-The Social Services team works directly with those we serve, helping them overcome barriers to stability, providing personal assistance with food, clothing, rent, utilities, furniture, and transportation.
-As a team, you will work to provide help to those seeking assistance, through home visits and one-on-one in-office meetings.
-You will also have the opportunity to be involved in other projects, such as overseeing one of our client support programs which provide transportation or furniture assistance; the Sweet Cheeks diaper program; facilitating financial literacy trainings; or working with programs designed to build and enhance community.
+The Social Services team works directly with those we serve, helping them overcome barriers to stability and providing personal assistance with: food, clothing, rent, utilities, furniture, and transportation.
+As part of our team, you will work to provide help to those seeking assistance through home visits and one-on-one in-office meetings.
+You will also have the opportunity to be involved in other projects, such as overseeing one of our client support programs, which provide transportation or furniture assistance; the Sweet Cheeks diaper program; facilitating financial literacy trainings; or working with programs designed to build and enhance community.

-Our Community Relations department works to promote the work of the Society, to support the programs that provide basic needs for our neighbors.
-Your work focuses on marketing and publicity (including social media, email and text campaigns, writing, photography, video, etc.) as well as event planning and coordination.
-This position includes a weekly block of time working directly with our neighbors in need.
+Our External Relations department works to promote the work of the Society and to support the programs that provide basic needs for our neighbors.
+Your work focuses on marketing and publicity (including social media, email and text campaigns, writing, photography, video, etc.), supporting event planning and coordination, particularly related to donation drives, distributions (i.e. winter coat distribution to neighbors in need), and may include some design work.
+This position includes a weekly block of time for working directly with our neighbors in need.

-Food & Nutrition (Choice Pantry) – VVC Pantry Associate
+Food & Nutrition (Choice Pantry) – VVC Food Pantry Associate

-Our Choice Pantry reveals provides families and individuals free, monthly access to food, where the families are able to choose what they take home, within guidelines based on household size.
-Working in the Choice Pantry, you will have the opportunity to develop relationships with our neighbors in need and volunteers alike; work with food donations as well as assist with key logistics for our annual Thanksgiving and Christmas Food Distributions.
-The versatility in the job makes each day a little different and fosters a wide array of managerial, professional and personal skills.
+Our Choice Pantry provides families and individuals free, monthly access to food.
+Neighbors are able to choose what they take home, within guidelines based on household size.
+Working in the Choice Pantry, you will have the opportunity to develop relationships with both our neighbors in need and volunteers alike, work with food donations, as well as assist with key logistics for our annual Thanksgiving and Christmas Food Distributions.
+The versatility of this job makes each day a little different and fosters a wide array of managerial, professional, and personal skills.

 Healthcare (Charitable Pharmacy) – VVC Pharmacy Associate

-As the only charitable pharmacy in southwest Ohio, we meet one-on-one to provide individual support and assistance to each neighbor seeking medication assistance, qualifying them for services and assessing other basic needs.
-Working in the Charitable Pharmacy, you serve as a linkage to a very important resource, completing the intake process to provide people with access to free prescription medication.
+As the only charitable pharmacy in southwest Ohio, we meet one-on-one to provide individual support and assistance to each neighbor seeking medication assistance, qualifying them for services, and assessing other basic needs.
+Working in the Charitable Pharmacy, you serve as a link to a very important resource: completing the intake process to provide people with access to free prescription medication.
 This experience will be beneficial for people interested in both healthcare administration and direct patient care professions.
-We serve patients in Hamilton, Clermont, Warren and Butler counties.
-Knowledge and interest in the healthcare field helpful but not necessary.
+We serve patients in Hamilton, Clermont, Warren and Butler Counties.
+Knowledge and interest in the healthcare field is helpful but not necessary.